decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-11-12-Sync-HotStuff.markdown

 The above description only explains the scenario where the leader is honest, and there are no conflicting proposals.
 Otherwise, we will need a mechanism to identify conflicting proposals or lack of progress and perform a view change.
 We refer readers to the [paper](https://eprint.iacr.org/2019/270) for the details on the view change procedure.

 The paper also presents a few other results.
-One of the disadvantages of synchrony is, a single failed message can result in safety loss.
+One of the disadvantages of synchrony is that a single failed message can result in safety loss.
 Sync HotStuff can tolerate a weaker synchrony model proposed by [Guo et al.](https://eprint.iacr.org/2019/179).
 This allows the protocol to work even if the synchrony assumption is violated at a small fraction of honest nodes at any time.
-Moreover, Sync HotStuff is [optimistically responsive](https://eprint.iacr.org/2017/913), i.e., it can commit in less than $\\Delta$ time when $>3n/4$ nodes are honest.
+Moreover, Sync HotStuff is [optimistically responsive](https://eprint.iacr.org/2017/913), i.e., it can commit in less than $\Delta$ time when $>3n/4$ nodes are honest.
 Finally, the empirical evaluation shows that its throughput is comparable to the best known partially synchronous protocols.

 This protocol is a joint work with [Ittai](https://research.vmware.com/researchers/ittai-abraham), [Dahlia](https://dahliamalkhi.wordpress.com/) and [Ted](https://www.cs.cornell.edu/~tedyin/).
-It will be presented in [S&P 2020](https://www.ieee-security.org/TC/SP2020/).
+It is in [S&P 2020](https://www.ieee-security.org/TC/SP2020/).
 Read more about it [here](https://eprint.iacr.org/2019/270.pdf).

 **Acknowledgment.** We would like to thank Ittai for helpful feedback on this post.